-For the calendar year 2020, there were two hate crimes both as a result on the offenders' bias of race.
-For the calendar years 2019 and 2018, there were no reported hate crimes.
+For the calendar year 2021, there were no hate crimes.
+For the calendar year, 2020, there were two hate crimes (vandalism) as a result of the offenders' bias of race.
+For the calendar year 2019, there were no hate crimes.

-For the 2020 calendar year, there were no unfounded crime (stalking) as determined by UNC Pembroke Police and Public Safety.
-For the 2019 calendar year, there was one unfounded crime.
-For the calendar year 2018 there was no crime unfounded.
+For the 2021 calendar year we had one unfounded crime (Dating Violence on campus & in the residence hall) as determined by UNC Pembroke Police and Public Safety.
+For 2020 and 2019 respectively, we had one unfounded crime as determined by UNC Pembroke Police and Public Safety.